uncomputable/zkp-workshop/customization.md

 ## Run with Scipy

-Scipy can be installed via nix-shell
+Scipy can be installed via nix

 ```
-nix-shell --arg withScipy true
+nix develop .#scipy
 ```

 or via pip